-Academic English Writing Assessment – Undergraduates
+Academic English Writing Assessment for Undergraduate Students

 Incoming international students, including transfer students, are required to demonstrate writing proficiency in academic English.
 Students who do not meet specific exemptions are required to take the Academic English Writing Assessment (formerly ESL Composition Placement Test).
 They will be contacted at their OSU email address with instructions for taking the online test.